(Translate this site)

 Sym's eyes softened as I reprised her original, desperate plea to me.

 I wished I could think of something slick to add to it, but I was no poet.
 Or singer either, for that matter.
+It sounded bad enough just coming out in my voice, as compared to Sym's delightful musical tones.

 "I-- trust you, Jerry.
 And entrust the deactivation of my field to your node."